Ellesmere Lake Walk

 Further Information and Other Local Ideas

-To continue your walking near Ellesmere you could head to the neighbouring towns of Oswestry, Whitchurch or Wem.
+To continue your walking near Ellesmere you could head to the neighbouring settlements of Oswestry, Whitchurch, Wem and Whittington where there's a 13th century moated castle to see.

 A few miles to the north east there's another lakeside walk at the pretty Hanmer Mere in Wrexham.
 It's another of the local meres that's considered part of the Shropshire Lake District.